egg5154/MolSculptor/README.md

 ```
 bash cases/case_pi3k/denovo_pi3k.sh
 ```
+The runtime is approximately 8 hours for optimization cases and 16 hours for PI3K de novo design case.
 ### How to build your own case
 #### Dual inhibitor optimization
 For dual-inhibitor optimization task, you will need: